The Wealth Gap: How Lifelong Learning Separates Top Earners from the Rest

 Phase Activity Primary Tools Expected ROI

-Foundation Broad industry literacy & Trends Medium, Substack, Industry Newsletters Low (Baseline survival)
+Foundation Broad industry literacy Substack, Newsletters Low (Survival)

 The most common mistake is "Passive Consumption."
 Watching a 10-hour course without implementing the code or writing a summary is just entertainment, not learning.
 You must apply the "Learn-Do-Teach" model.
 If you learn a new negotiation tactic from Chris Voss's Masterclass, you must use it in a real-world scenario within 48 hours to lock in the neural pathway.